SherifTalaat/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 - `${User.Name}` for the owner of the document or email, by the Windows signed in user name.
 For example: rsimone

+- `${User.DisplayName}` for the owner of the document or email, by the display name of the Windows signed in user name.
+For example: Megan Brown

 - `${User.PrincipalName}` for the owner of the document or email, by the Azure Information Protection client signed in email address (UPN).
 For example: rsimone@vanarsdelltd.com

 - `${Event.DateTime}` for the date and time when the selected label was set.
 For example: 8/16/2016 1:30 PM